Published on: January 24, 2021

 This is a $1,000 scholarship to help support continuing professional development in editing.

-The recipient is encouraged to use the prize to attend our national conference, purchase Editors Canada publications, or attend association seminars and webinars.
+The recipient is encouraged to use the prize to attend our national conference (which will be fully virtual in 2021), purchase Editors Canada publications, or attend association seminars and webinars.

 How to apply